jacob9509/NRFG/README.md

 # NRFG
-The Code for Non-convex Robust Approximation with Side Information
+The Code for Non-convex Robust Approximation with Side and Structure Information